Noncommutativity as a colimit: Partial Boolean algebras

 Kalmbach's ``Bundle Lemma''~\cite{kalmbach:orthomodularlattices} gives sufficient conditions for a family of Boolean algebras to combine into a partial Boolean algebra, so that it could be regarded as a converse of the previous theorem.

-Notice that the morphisms for $\Cat{PBoolean}$ are the weakest ones for which the previous theorem holds.
-For example, the mediating morphism $m$ in the proof of the previous theorem need not be a homomorphism of orthomodular lattices.
+Notice that the morphisms of $\Cat{PBoolean}$ are the weakest ones for which the previous theorem holds.
+For example, even when $A$ and $B$ are orthomodular lattices, the mediating morphism $m: A \to B$ in the proof of the previous theorem need not be a homomorphism of orthomodular lattices.
 For a counterexample, consider the function